Pope Francis, preparing to execute a Judo throw on Patriarch Bartholomew

 I would also say that Fr.
 Matthew did not at all strike me as a modernist.
 And I only wish Patriarch Batholomew was as clear on his ecclesiology as Fr.
 Matthew was in this discussion.
 We did have a number of points of disagreement, but I think we agreed a lot more than we disagreed.

-Nevertheless, there were certainly some points I would have like to have made, some expansions on some points, and then of course there are always things that you think of after the fact that you wish you had said, and so here are some additional comments on that discussion.
+Nevertheless, there were certainly some points I would have liked to have made, some expansions on some points, and then of course there are always things that you think of after the fact that you wish you had said, and so here are some additional comments on that discussion.

 Is Patriarch Bartholomew Responsible for False Impressions His Words and Actions May Leave?

 Early in the show, Fr.
-Matthew suggested that the Ecumenical Patriarch should not be held responsible for the false impressions his actions and statement have left with both non-Orthodox and Orthodox alike.
+Matthew suggested that the Ecumenical Patriarch should not be held responsible for the false impressions his actions and statements have left with both non-Orthodox and Orthodox alike.
 I think he is responsible... particularly when the current Ecumenical Patriarch continues to add to those false impressions, and does very little to dispel them.
 In fact, he seems to engage in studied ambiguity on a somewhat regular basis.
 Christ said in the Gospels, "light is come into the world, and men loved darkness rather than light, because their deeds were evil.
 For every one that doeth evil hateth the light, neither cometh to the light, lest his deeds should be reproved.
 But he that doeth truth cometh to the light, that his deeds may be made manifest, that they are wrought in God" (John 3:19-21).
 If the agenda that the Patriarch is pushing is good and Orthodox, I think it is reasonable to ask why he is hiding that agenda in the shadows of ambiguity.
 For example, what is he trying to accomplish by saying that the Roman Catholic Church and the Orthodox Church are the two lungs of the Body of Christ?
 Clearly, such statements are confusing at best.

 The Prerogatives of the Ecumenical Patriarchate